PurpurMC/Purpur/CONTRIBUTING.md

       If you don't know how to use `vim` and don't want to learn, enter `:q!` and press enter.
 Before redoing this step, do `export EDITOR=nano` for an easier editor to use.
-1. Replace `pick` with `edit` for the commit/patch you want to modify, and "save" the changes;
+1. Replace `pick` with `edit` for the commit/patch you want to modify (in this case the very first commit, `purpur File Patches`), and "save" the changes;
-    - Only do this for **one** commit at a time.
 1. Make the changes you want to make to the patch;
-1. Type `git add .` to add your changes;
+1. Run `git add .` to add your changes;
-1. Type `git commit --amend` to commit;
+1. Run `git commit --amend` to commit;
-    - **Make sure to add `--amend`** or else a new patch will be created.
-    - You can also modify the commit message and author here.
-1. Type `git rebase --continue` to finish rebasing;
+1. Run `git rebase --continue` to finish rebasing;
-1. Type `./gradlew rebuildPatches` in the root directory;
+1. Run `./gradlew rebuild[project]FilePatches` in the root directory;

-    - This will modify the appropriate patches based on your commits.
-1. PR your modified patch file(s) back to this repository.
+## Adding larger feature patches

+Feature patches are exclusively used for large-scale changes that are hard to track and maintain and that can be optionally dropped, such as the more involved optimizations we have.
+This makes it easier to update Purpur during Minecraft updates, since we can temporarily drop these patches and reapply them later.

+There is only a very small chance that you will have to use this system, but adding such patches is very simple:

+1. Modify the relevant local git repo with the appropriate changes;
+1. Run `git add .` inside that directory to add your changes;
+1. Run `git commit` with the desired patch message;
+1. Run `./gradlew rebuild[project]FeaturePatches` in the root directory.

+Your commit will be converted into a patch that you can then PR into Purpur.

+> ❗ Please note that if you have some specific implementation detail you'd like
+> to document, you should do so in the patch message *or* in comments.

+## Modifying larger feature patches

+One way of modifying feature patches is to reset to the patch commit and follow the instructions from the [rebase section](#resolving-rebase-conflicts).
+If you are sure there won't be any conflicts from later patches, you can also use the fixup method.

-### Method 2 - Fixup commits
+### Fixup method

-If you are simply editing a more recent commit or your change is small, simply making the change at HEAD and then moving the commit after you have tested it may be easier.

-This method has the benefit of being able to compile to test your change without messing with your HEADs.

 #### Manual method

-1. Make your change while at HEAD;
+1. Make your changes;
 1. Make a temporary commit.
 You don't need to make a message for this;
 1. Type `git rebase -i base`, move (cut) your temporary commit and move it under the line of the patch you wish to modify;